Medieval Craven: The Land of Roger de Poitou in Yorkshire, Domesday Book folio 332

 In looking for a definition of Craven, Roger de Poitou's entries on folio 332 are ambiguous for that page lacks the heading "In Craven".
 However some manors listed here as his are described elsewhere in the book as being in Craven.
-Thornton-in-Craven is quite outspoken in this matter!
-The omission of a heading could be considered a scribal error.
-Or, since the previous sub-section was entitled 'In Craven', the scribe may have decided it unnecessary to repeating the heading.
+Thornton-in-Craven is quite outspoken in this matter.
+The omission of a heading could be considered a scribal error or, since the previous sub-section was entitled 'In Craven', the scribe may have decided it unnecessary to repeat the heading.

 However Poitou's total lands cannot be used to determine the extent of Craven for he also held lands between the Ribble and the Mersey together with Amounderness.

 After 1102 Roger rebelled against the King, so Henry I of England confiscated his lands and gave those in upper Wharfedale and upper Airedale to the House of Romille and those in Ribblesdale and around Gisburn to the House of Percy.
 Sometime after Domesday Poitou had given Bowland to Robert de Lacy, the Baron of Pontefract.
 The king allowed him to keep Bowland and expanded his lands with the whole of Blackburnshire and part of Amounderness.
 These lands formed the basis of the Honour of Clitheroe.